rleddy/run-petri/README.md

 * step
 * report

 This example always shows 0 values for the exit nodes.
 Exit nodes do not store their resource.
 They execute a callback that operates on the value derived from the resource that is receives.
-In many real situations, it may be that the exit node send commands to hardware elements.
+In many real situations, it may be that the exit node sends commands to hardware elements.

 # Creating Subclasses of the pNode Class.